CentLinux | Learn How to Install CentOS/Rocky Linux Servers

 Ubuntu is a Debian based free and open source Linux distribution.
 Ubuntu is released in every six months, while LTS (Long Term Support) is released in every two years.
 Ubuntu 19.04 (Disco Dingo) is the latest version of Ubuntu Server, including 9 months of security and maintenance updates, until January 2020.
 Ubuntu is developed by Canonical Ltd.

 In this article, we will install Ubuntu 19.04 (Disco Dingo) Server on bare-metal or virtual machine.
-We recommend to have Mastering Ubuntu Server, 2nd Edition by Packt Publishing.
+We recommend to have Mastering Ubuntu Server, 2nd Edition (PAID LINK) by Packt Publishing.
 It will help you in understanding the nuts and bolts of Ubuntu Server.

 System Specification: